Taj Mahal Palace Hotel: Expansion

-Management of the Taj Mahal Hotel was franchised to Pan Am's Inter-Continental Hotels division in 1972 and it was renamed The Taj Mahal Inter-Continental, with the new tower wing opening that same year.
+Management of the Taj Mahal Hotel was franchised to Pan Am's Inter-Continental Hotels division from 1972 to 1995, and it was renamed The Taj Mahal Inter-Continental, with the new tower wing opening that same year.

 Known today as The Taj Mahal Tower, it was designed jointly by Daraius Batliwala and Rustom Patell, with the latter having a greater focus later on.
 The Tower was built on the site of the historic Green's Hotel, constructed as flats in 1890, and operated by Tata as a hotel from 1904 until its demolition to build the Tower.

+In 2003, in honour of the hotel's centennial, it was renamed The Taj Mahal Palace & Tower.